 Keep in mind, once rust starts in your tank or pipes, the only solution is to replace them.
 Take a proactive approach to home maintenance and replace water heater tanks and pipes before corrosion causes a leak or failure.

 #4.
 Leaking or Faulty Pressure Relief Valve

-The pressure relief valve (TPR) in your water heater opens to release pressure buildup in the water heater when the temperature inside or the pressure gets too high, preventing a possible failure or explosion.
+The pressure relief valve (TPR) in your water heater plays a crucial role in ensuring the safety and longevity of your water heater.
+It is designed to release pressure buildup inside the tank when either the temperature or pressure exceeds safe levels.
+Without this valve, a sudden increase in temperature or pressure could cause the tank to burst, resulting in extensive damage and potential injury.
 The buildup of salts, rust, and corrosion can cause the TPR to freeze or fail.

 When it comes to the pressure relief valve (TPR) there are two things to pay attention to: